arfanxn/coursefan-gofiber/README.md

 ```

 ### Guide
-- __ENV__ : You can also set your default *Environtment File* on *./app/env.go*, so you doesn't have to set it manualy via console whenever you run the program
+- __ENV__ : You can also set your default *Environtment File* on *./app/env.go*, so you doesn't have to set it manualy on console whenever you run the program

 ## License